 Book Club – Do you enjoy reading?
 Then why not attend our new weekly Book Club!
 A selection of short stories will be nominated and selected each week and discussed at our weekly meetings.
 We’re running two weekly sessions – you have to pick one of them.
 On Wednesdays, 4pm – 4.45pm from 5 August and on Tuesdays, 12.30pm-1.pm15 from 11 August.

 Football Talking Group – Our light-hearted group is designed for anyone who has an interest in football, whatever level of the game!
 As a player, fan, referee or coach.
 The group will discuss various topics and reflect on clubs previous or current glories, as well as counting down to the new season ahead.
-Starts Wednesday 12 August, 1pm – 1.45pm
+Runs on Wednesdays, 1pm – 1.45pm

 Mary Frances Trust’s main office: 01372 375400.
 Please note that it will go straight to answerphone and we’ll get back to you as soon as we can but this might be a bit delayed.